planetoftheweb/bootstrap4/slides/02_03-Typographic_Utilities.md

 1. text-capitalize capitalizes the first letter of each word, but leaves the case of other letters alone.

+1. text-monospace changes the font to a typewriter style like courier that has equal spacing between characters.
+This is often used with code.

 ---

 <!-- .slide: data-state="hasicon" -->